See the Quick Guide on Consenting Non-English Speakers for a summary of this info.

 Short Form Method Documentation

-Hint: The participant and person obtaining consent sign the document that they each understand – that is, the participant signs the Bill of Rights in his/her native language and the person obtaining consent signs the English consent form.
+Hint: The participant and person obtaining consent sign the document that they each understand – that is, the participant signs the Short Form Consent Document in their native language and the person obtaining consent signs the English consent form.

 Short Form Method FAQs